 The Look: Flowers dressed the tables and ceiling in the intimate setting, with a guitarist playing classic tunes that danced around the light-flooded room.
 The eye-catcher however, had to be the over-sized decorative sweet packets clinging to the walls, from Drumsticks to Sherbets or Rhubarb and Custards, and huge jars clad with candy.

 What We Ate: My, oh my.
 This afternoon tea sure put the sweet tooth to the test.
 The savoury to sweet ratio is a little awry, but sweetness is the aim of the game and so don’t be surprised when cakes and candy galore embellish your plate.
-We had finger sandwiches in a variety of flavours, followed by chocolate chip and plains scones, a fizy apple cake, Reeses-style cake, a tube or hard-boiled candy and various other cakes and macarons.
+We had finger sandwiches in a variety of flavours, followed by chocolate chip and plain scones, a fizzy apple cake, Reeses-style cake, a tube or hard-boiled candy and various other cakes and macarons.
 I suggest giving everything a try, because it’s an afternoon tea like no other.
 You can always get the left overs boxed-up for another time.

 What We Drank: Our waiter suggested trying the fruit salad candy tea, which I’d now highly recommend despite being at first reluctant!
 Comprising of flavours reminiscent of the popular fruit salad chew, the tea promises a strong taste of childhood, coupled with a large dose of nostalgia.
 Worth a sip.